-This page covers auditing the revenue cycle including sales cycle,cash collection cycle, test of control ,substantive testing transactions and analytical procedures are covered in my auditing course and CPA lessons.
+Update 2020: My video lectures about auditing the revenue cycle including sales cycle,cash collection cycle, test of control ,substantive testing transactions and analytical procedures are covered in my auditing course and CPA lessons.
 Or browse from menu above.

 The sales and collections transactions cycle deals with business activities through which a company provides goods or services to a customer and receives payment.
 The cycle can also be defined in a broader way called a revenue cycle and include all revenues, such as investment income, in addition to operating revenues.
 This chapter begins with overviews of the health-care provider and retail industries, and then presents details of sales, billing, and collection processes that are found in most businesses.
 Next, the chapter discusses audit activities that apply to the revenue cycle.
 Finally, the chapter ends by discussing auditing the revenue cycle in the context of health-care provider and retail industries.